OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-03.md

 > On that day it will be said to Jerusalem:
 > “Do not be afraid, Zion;
-> Do not let your hands fall limp.
+> Do not let your hands grow weak.

 ## Zephaniah 3:17

 > The Lord your God is in your midst,
-> A victorious warrior.
+> A mighty warrior who saves.
-> He will rejoice over you with joy,
+> He will rejoice over you with gladness,
-> He will be quiet in His love,
+> He will quiet you with His love,
-> He will rejoice over you with shouts of joy.
+> He will exult over you with joyful singing.

 ## Zephaniah 3:18